ACM-NITK/Website-Recruitment-2022/CONTRIBUTING.md

 7. Open a PR in our repository and give a detailed description of the PR along with the task so that we can efficiently review the changes.

 <B>Note:</B> Make sure you resolve any merge conflicts before submitting your pull request!

+Here are some **important** guidleines to follow for this rec task:
+Once you make a PR to any of the above repositories after completing the task, make a PR to this repository.
+The PR should be named in this format: `yourrollnumber-typeoftaskyoutook-tasknumber` for example, `201IT247-frontend-1`.
+The PR to this repository should contain a Markdown file (.md) with the same name as the PR.
+In this file, include your name, phone number and roll number, along with the link to the PR you made for the task, screenshots of the output (if applicable) and a small explanation on how you implemented it.